Snowpark Container Services: Working with services

 public: true

-These users can access the public endpoint using a browser or programmatically.
-Snowflake uses OAuth to authenticate these requests:
+Then users can access the public endpoint using a browser or programmatically.

-Accessing a public endpoint by using a browser: When the user uses a browser to access a public endpoint, Snowflake provides an automatic redirect for user authentication.
-The user is required to sign in and, behind the scenes, the user sign-in generates an OAuth token from Snowflake.
+• Accessing a public endpoint by using a browser: When the user uses a browser to access a public endpoint, Snowflake automatically redirects the user to a login page.
+The user must provide their Snowflake credentials to log in.
+After successful login, the user has access to the endpoint.
+Behind the scenes, the user login generates an OAuth token from Snowflake.
 The OAuth token is then used to send a request to the service endpoint.

 Tutorial 1 provides step-by-step instructions for you to test public endpoint access.